MHS '68

 and database creation have been done by AMB over a span

-of about a quarter of a century.
-For all MHS '68 folks
+of more than a quarter of a century.
+For all MHS '68

-for whom AMB has done basic genealogies, the attempt is
+folks for whom AMB has done basic genealogies, the

-to show five generations, meaning back to the person's
+attempt is to show five generations, meaning back to the

 The genealogical research on MHS '68 folks began with